monty-nietzsche/log-analysis-report/README.md

 # Installation and Running
 Once these programs are installed, proceed with the following steps:

-- Create a folder called `Report` in the location of your preference.
+- Create a folder called `report` in the location of your preference.
+For illustration purposes, assume you create a folder report under the root folder 'c:\'.

 - Download [installation.zig](https://www.vagrantup.com/downloads.html) and unzip its contents in the report folder.
 The `installation.zip` contains three files `Vagrantfile`,`newsdata.sql` and `report.py`.
 Once the unzipping is done, make sure that your report folder contains these three files.
+To check this, `cd` to the report folder and type `ls`.

 - Open Git Bash (if you are a Windows user, otherwise use your default terminal), `cd` to the report folder and type `vagrant up`.
 Wait until the virtual machine is set up, it can take some minutes.
 Whent the setup is finalized, type `vagrant ssh` to connect to the virtual machine.